-We stopped to eat at one of the quaintest, smallest restaurants ever called Restaurant Rusticana next to the Post Office, which offered a cozy feeling.
+So, if you’re wondering where to eat in Bacharach, we stopped to eat at one of the quaintest, smallest restaurants ever called Restaurant Rusticana next to the Post Office, which offered a cozy feeling.
 The owners were incredibly nice and you could tell they enjoyed having guests come to their restaurant.

 You’ll find that each and every building, from the Rathaus (City Hall) to the Post Office has its own special character, adding to the beauty of the town.

 As you’re walking around you’ll see the beautiful white and pink St. Peter’s Church, as well as the ruins of the Gothic Werner Chapel, one of Bacharach’s main attractions.

 Just beyond St. Peter’s Church is the most picturesque corner of the entire town, called Im Malerwinkel.
 It seems that this corner is actually a hotel and boarding house.
 A small stream flows through this part of the town and there are fairy tale like little bridges leading over the stream.

 Perhced high above the town is Burg Stahleck, a castle which has over looked the town since the 12th century, but during the Thirty Year’s War the castle was destroyed by French troops only to be left sitting in ruins until the Rhineland Association restored it between 1925-27, transforming this castle into a modern day Youth Hostel.